nextstrain/ncov/docs/src/analysis/running.md

 There are a few steps where sequences can be removed:

 - During the `filter` step:
-    - Samples which are included in [the exclude file](https://github.com/nextstrain/ncov/blob/master/defaults/exclude.txt) are removed
+    - Samples that are included in [the exclude file](https://github.com/nextstrain/ncov/blob/master/defaults/exclude.txt) are removed
-    - Samples which fail the current filtering criteria, as defined in the `parameters.yaml` file, are removed.
+    - Samples that fail the current filtering criteria, as defined in the `parameters.yaml` file, are removed.
 You can modify the snakefile as desired, but currently these are:
         - Minimum sequence length of 25kb
         - No ambiguity in (sample collection) date
     - Samples may be randomly removed during subsampling; see ['customizing your analysis'](customizing-analysis.md) for more info.